woorej/Korea-Customs-Service/README.md

 This code implementation that modifies the DDP of SimCLR to support distributed training on GPUs with different way to running on other gpus model(ex. rtx4090).
 # organized by Korea Customs Service
 ## Json Handler (Linux)
-data_loader: Data Handler from AI task organized by Korea Customs Service
+Data Handler from AI task organized by Korea Customs Service
 ## Augmentation (Window, Linux)
 image Augmentation for preprocessing
 ## Folder_Controller (window, Linux)